-Why This Democrat Won't Go Home
+Why This Democrat Won’t Go Home

 Daniels suggested to me that other committee chairs stayed in D.C. after the CARES Act passed.
 But I checked, and Engel is the only committee chair in the New York delegation who has remained in Washington the entire time since that vote.
 Jerry Nadler, who chairs the Judiciary Committee, has been in his district, in Manhattan and Brooklyn.
 Carolyn Maloney, who chairs the Oversight Committee, has been in her district, in Manhattan and Queens.
 Nydia Velazquez, who chairs the Small Business Committee, has been in her Brooklyn district—and after recovering from COVID-19 herself, delivered personal protective equipment to others.
 Nita Lowey, who represents a district next to Engel’s and chairs the Appropriations Committee, has been in Westchester and Rockland Counties.
 Other members of the New York delegation who are not chairs have been back home as well, doing their committee work remotely and abiding by social-distancing rules.

-Engel’s primary challenger, a local middle-school principal named Jamaal Bowman, has been appearing at some events in the district and calling in to others via videoconference, as he and other candidates across the state try to wage campaigns ahead of the June 23 vote.
+Engel has four primary challengers.
+The one who’s attracted the most national attention, a local middle-school principal named Jamaal Bowman, has been appearing at some events in the district and calling in to others via videoconference, as he and other candidates across the state try to wage campaigns ahead of the June 23 vote.

 Several local elected officials in New York privately expressed surprise that Engel has not been in the district.